vojale/CBE544-2018.github.io/ProjectDescription.md

 ln -s /home1/03672/tg829713/lnk_CBE544/M2X FPteam
 ```

+<a name='report'></a>

+## Report ##

+The final report should be in the form of a 3-5 pages long mini paper including figures and tables.
+One report for each group of 4 people formed according to the metal of the Mxene.
+Please be succinct and organize it in the following way:

+* Introduction (brief) - don't write too much
+* Calculation details
+* Results and discussion
+* Conclusion (brief)

 <!--Run the following to copy all your files into the shared course directory, so your classmates may access the results.